gnahotelsolutions/laravel-trailing-slash/README.md

 ## Usage

-When installed you are ready to go!

 Optionally, you can publish the config file of the package.

 ```bash
 php artisan vendor:publish --provider="GnaHotelSolutions\LaravelTrailingSlash\LaravelTrailingSlashServiceProvider" --tag=config
 ```

-## Disable Laravel Trailing Slash
-Place this variable in your .env
+If you want to disable the behaviour of this package, use this variable in your `.env` file.

 ```
 TRAILING_SLASH=false
 ```

-## Disable Laravel Trailing Slash integration in tests
+If you want to disable the behaviour of this package just in certain areas of your application, you can modify the configuration on runtime.

 ```php
 config()->set('laravel-trailing-slash.active', false);